ballet/ballet/docs/feature_engineering_guide.rst

 .. include:: fragments/feature-engineering-guide-third-feature.py
    :code: python

 The feature requests three inputs, which are various measures of square footage in the house (basement, first floor, and second floor).
 The combined transformer is a sequence of two "transformer-likes".
 The first transformer in is a function that will receive as its input a DataFrame with three columns, and it sums across rows (``axis=1``), returning a single column with the total square footage.
 The second transformer is a utility object that replaces missing values.
 In this case, neither transformer learns anything from data (i.e. it does not need to save parameters learned from the training data) so both can be simple functions.
-Here, the first function is implicitly converted into a :py:class`~ballet.eng.sklearn.FunctionTransformer` and the second transformer is already a thin wrapper around ``pd.fillna``.
+Here, the first function is implicitly converted into a :py:class:`~ballet.eng.sklearn.FunctionTransformer` and the second transformer is already a thin wrapper around ``pd.fillna``.

 In this feature, the sum is equivalent to a weighted sum with the weights all equal to 1.
 But maybe you have the intuition that not all living area is created equal?
 You might apply custom weights as follows: